-If the Commissioner determines an adequate rent, the amount of rent payable by the lessee to the lessor is increased by the deeming effect of section GD 10 to reflect the Commissioner's determination.
-In a Canadian decision, R v Vermette [1978] 2 SCR 838 at page 845, the Court gave a useful description of the legal effect of a deeming provision.
+If the Commissioner determines an adequate rent, the amount of rent payable by the lessee to the lessor is increased by the deeming effect of section GD 10, to reflect the Commissioner's determination.
+In a Canadian decision, R v Verrette [1978] 2 S.C.R.
+838 at page 845, the Supreme Court of Canada gave a useful description of the legal effect of a deeming provision.
 It said: